RuvenGuna94/Getting-started-with-Mistral/README.md

 4. **Interactive Chat Interface**
    - Build a chat interface to interact with Mistral models.
    - Ask questions about a document you upload.

+## Course Objectives

+By the end of this course, you’ll be equipped to:
+- Effectively leverage Mistral AI’s open-source and commercial models.
+- Build scalable and efficient systems for various use cases.
+- Implement advanced techniques like RAG and function calling.